The Phoenix on the Sword: Plot summary

 A middle-aged Conan of Cimmeria tries to govern the turbulent kingdom of Aquilonia.

-Conan has recently seized the crown from King Numedides after strangling the tyrant on his throne.
-Conan is more suited to swinging his broadsword than signing official documents, though.
-The Aquilonians who originally welcomed Conan as their liberator have turned against him due to his foreign Cimmerian blood.
-They have constructed a statue to Numedides' memory in the temple of Mitra, and priests burn incense before their slain king, hailing it as the holy effigy of a saintly monarch who was killed by a red-handed barbarian.
+Conan has recently seized the crown from King Numedides after strangling the tyrant on his throne, but the Cimmerian is more suited to swinging his broadsword than signing official documents.
+The Aquilonians who originally welcomed Conan as their liberator have turned against him due to his foreign blood, and construct a statue to Numedides' memory in the temple of Mitra; priests burn incense before their slain king, hailing it as the holy effigy of a saintly monarch who was killed by a red-handed barbarian.

 A band known as the Rebel Four forms: Volmana, the dwarfish count of Karaban; Gromel, the giant commander of the Black Legion; Dion, the fat baron of Attalus; and Rinaldo, the hare-brained minstrel.
-Their goal is to put the crown in the hands of someone with royal blood.
-The Rebel Four recruit the services of a southern outlaw named Ascalante.
+Their goal is to put the crown in the hands of someone with royal blood, and to this end they recruit the services of a southern outlaw named Ascalante.
 However, Ascalante secretly plans to betray his employers and claim the crown.

-Ascalante also enslaves Thoth-Amon, a Stygian wizard who has fallen on hard times since losing a mystical ring.
-A thief had stolen his ring and left Thoth-Amon defenseless, forcing him to flee from Stygia.
-Disguised as a camel driver, he was waylaid in Koth by Ascalante's reavers.
+Ascalante also enslaves Thoth-Amon, a Stygian wizard who has fallen on hard times: A thief had stolen Thoth-Amon's ring and left him defenseless, forcing him to flee from Stygia; while disguised as a camel driver, he was waylaid in Koth by Ascalante's reavers.
 The rest of his caravan was slaughtered, but Thoth-Amon saved himself by revealing his identity and swearing to serve Ascalante.

-The conspirators plan to assassinate King Conan when he is unprepared and defenseless.
-Two unforeseen events thwart their plan.
-Conan is warned of a coup by the arrival of a long-dead sage named Epemitreus, who marks Conan's sword with a mystical phoenix representing Mitra, a Hyborian god.
-Also, Thoth-Amon murders Dion and recovers his lost ring of power.
-He then summons a fanged ape-like demon to slay Ascalante.
-Conan slays the three remaining members of the Rebel Four, breaking his sword upon the helm of Gromel and using a battle-axe against the rest of his would-be assassins.
-Conan hesitates to kill Rinaldo, whose songs once touched the King's heart.
-This scruple costs Conan, as Rinaldo manages to stab him before being killed.

-Ascalante, his goal in reach, moves to finish off the wounded king.
-But before Ascalante can strike, he is killed by Thoth-Amon's demon, which is then slain by Conan with the shard of his enchanted sword.
+The conspirators plan to assassinate King Conan when he is unprepared and defenseless, but Thoth-Amon discovers that his ring of power is in Dion's possession, murders him and summons a fanged ape-like demon to slay Ascalante.
+Conan in turn is warned of this event in a dream by a long-dead sage named Epemitreus, who marks Conan's sword with a mystical phoenix representing Mitra, a Hyborian god.
+Conan awakens and, prepared for the attack, slays the three remaining members of the Rebel Four, breaking his sword upon the helm of Gromel and using a battle-axe against the rest of his would-be assassins.
+Conan hesitates to kill Rinaldo, whose songs once touched the King's heart - this scruple proves costly, as Rinaldo manages to stab him before being killed.
+Ascalante, his goal in reach, moves to finish off the wounded king, but is killed by Thoth-Amon's demon before he can strike, and the demon is then slain by Conan with the shard of his enchanted sword.

+Conan's courtiers hesitate to believe his tale, as the demon has evaporated, until they spot the shape its blood has left on the floor.

 Adaptation

-Writer Roy Thomas and artists Vicente Alcázar & Yong Montano adapted the story in Conan the Barbarian Annual #2 (1976).
+Writer Roy Thomas and artists Vicente Alcázar and Yong Montano adapted the story in Conan the Barbarian Annual #2 (1976).